ministryofjustice/itpolicycontent/content/security/instant-messaging-acceptable-use.md

 Improve the security of your IM tools by using 2-factor authentication (2FA).

 2FA requires you to supply more information when you use your account.
-This extra information is usually one of:
+This extra information could be:

 - a unique code sent to your mobile device
 - a frequently-changing code generated by an authentication device or app